elastiflow/helm-chart-netobserv/examples/flow_os_simple_gke/README.md

 ## Overview

-This playbook deploys NetObserv Flow with OpenSearch as the data platform in a GCP GKE cluster.
+This example deploys NetObserv Flow with OpenSearch as the data platform in a GCP GKE cluster.
 This example is intended only for demonstration, testing, or proof-of-concept use, since OpenSearch is deployed in a single-node mode.

 Notes on the example deployment: